risozhor/ha-config/README.md

 ---

-My design is based on Mattias Persson's design (link), but I used bootstrap-grid-card instead of grids.
+My design is based on [Mattias Persson's design](https://github.com/matt8707/hass-config), but I used bootstrap-grid-card instead of grids.
 Some svg icons have been redrawn or created from scratch.
 Some files are no longer used and will be removed in future iterations

 ## Below is a list of hardware in-house (table in spoiler)